 But Growing Garlic is Not Cost-Efficient (At First)

 You don’t want to plant garlic you bought at the grocery store (they aren’t certified disease-free and can introduce harmful diseases into your soil), and buying seed garlic isn’t cheap.
 One year my purchase cost $14.50 for a half pound.
 This gave me 4 heads, with about 10 cloves each.

-If I plant 40 cloves, they will hopefully give me 40 heads of garlic.
-That puts my cost per pound at roughly $5.90.
+I planted 40 cloves, which yielded 40 heads of garlic.
+That put my cost per pound at roughly $5.90.
 Since I can buy garlic at the grocery store for $0.39 per pound, you can see it’s not cost-efficient the first season.

 Bottom line: if you’re looking to gardening to save money right away, garlic isn’t your most cost-effective crop.
 But if you’re looking at the long-term gain, enjoy the fun of growing an easy crop, and want to make double use of a garden space, growing garlic is a perfect addition to your garden.

 If you decide to grow garlic, I make it easy with my FREE Garlic Planting Cheat Sheet!
 Enter your e-mail address and I’ll send it straight to you!

 Garlic Planting Cheat Sheet